NogaTal98/wiki-speedrun/README.md

 ```

 ### Run the frontend
-From the terminal run the following command:
+From the fronend dir run the following command:
 ```bash
 npm start
 ```